-1. The holder I chose is from Magnetic-Knifeholder.com ($17.99/black or gray).
+1. The holder I chose is from Magnetic-Knifeholder.com [now out of business - sorry!] ($17.99/black or gray).
 At 12" wide, it is smaller than our previous one, but in the spirit of small space solutions, we decided to get rid of some superfluous knives.
 Alternately, two holders should fit side-by-side on most standard size fridge sides.

 2. Annie Olsen on Etsy sells magnetic holders you can use on your fridge in a few different sizes and woods ($39-45).

 3. Blade Catchers on Etsy sells many beautiful options ($82-92)